-6. Marriage.-The two chief distinctive ceremonies which are connected with the nuprials of Papists, are the prior Confession and Absolution; and the Priest's blessing the conjugal bed with the sprinkling of holy water.
-They are both part of that practical impurity which is an equally prominent charaeteri-tic of Romanism as its bloodthirstiness and idolatry.
+6. Marriage.-The two chief distinctive ceremonies which are connected with the nuptials of Papists, are the prior Confession and Absolution; and the Priest's blessing the conjugal bed with the sprinkling of holy water.
+They are both part of that practical impurity which is an equally prominent characteristic of Romanism as its bloodthirstiness and idolatry.

-II.
-FESTIVALS.-That all the Festivals and Ceremonics of Popery were originally derived from Paganism is as evident as any fact recorded in the history of mankind.
+11. Festivals.-That all the Festivals and Ceremonies of Popery were originally derived from Paganism is as evident as any fact recorded in the history inally derived from Paganism is as evident as any fact recorded in the history of mankind.
 In the "Antiquities of Gaul," page 124, when narrating the life of Clovis, one of the first kings of the Franks, the author, Fauchet, thus describes the introduction of the Heathen customs among the adherents of the Roman Pontiff.
-The Popes and their Missionaries, in order to win the souls of the Heathens to the profession of Christ Jesus, instead of the Heathen Pervigilia and Lectisternia substituted the Eves and Anniversaries of their Martyrs: and instead of Februa, Vinalia, Ambarvalia, Robigalia, &c., which were so many Heathen impious observances, they enacted, that the converts should keep the Purification, &c., at the same periods of the year; and in times of affliction they made processions, rotations, litanies, or supplications; on which, and in the Nudipedatia, which were processions and journeyings made barefooted, they used to call upon Jesus Christ instead of Jupiter; whereby they countermined Paganism, and warded off the reproaches of the Heathen.
+The Popes and their Missionaries, in order to win the souls of the Heathens to the profession of Christ Jesus, instead of the Heathen Pervigilia and Lectisternia substituted the Eves and Anniversaries of their Martyrs: and instead of Februa, Vinalia, Ambarvalia, Robigalia, &c., which were so many Heathen improve observances: they enacted that the converts

-The Romish Festivals are divided into morable, double, half-double, and simple feasts.
+Martyrs: and instead of Februa, Vinalia, Ambarvalia, Robigalia, &c., which were so many Heathen impious observances, they enacted, that the converts should keep the Purification, &c., at the same periods of the year; and in times of affliction they made processions, rogations, litanies, or supplications; on which, and in the Nudipedalia, which were processions and journeyings made barefooted, they used to call upon Jesus Christ instead of Jupiter; whereby they countermined Paganism, and warded off the reproaches of the Heathen.
+The Romish Festivals are divided into movable, double, half-double, and simple feasts.
 They are distinguished chiefly by their different degrees of pomp, and the quantity of images, festoons, flowers, wax tapers, and the bell ringing, with illuminations of the houses, in which the devotees reside.